-Multiple Choice

-1 hour

-30 multiple-choice questions

-Questions are based on sections 1 and 2 of the

-subject content.

-28% of the AS Level

-Financial Accounting

-1 hour 30 minutes

-Three structured questions

-Questions are based on section 3 of the subject content; knowledge of material from the AS Level subject content is assumed.

-Fundamentals of Accounting

-1 hour 45 minutes

-Four structured questions

-Questions are based on sections 1 and 2 of the

-subject content

-72% of the AS Level

-Cost and Management Accounting

-1 hour
+Paper 1 Paper 3

+Multiple Choice 30 marks 30 Multiple-choice questions Questions are based on sections 1 subject content.
+Externally assessed 28% of the AS Level 14% of the A Level 1 hour and 2 of the Financial Accounting 75 marks Three structured question Questions are based on s content; knowledge of ma subject content is assume Externally assessed 30% of the A Level ection 3 of the subject aterial from the AS Level

+Paper 2 Paper 4

+Paper 2
-Two structured questions

-Questions are based on section 4 of the subject content; knowledge of material from the AS Level subject content is assumed.
+Fundamentals of Accounting 1 hour 45 minutes Cost and Management Accounting 1 hour 90 marks 50 marks Four structured questions Two structured questions Questions are based on sections 1 and 2 of the subject content.
+Externally assessed Questions are based on section 4 of the subject content; knowledge of material from the AS Level subject content is assumed.
+72% of the AS Level 36% of the A Level Externally assessed 20% of the A Level